-Events photography including Music festivals/performance, Prom nights, Sport’s photography, Parties and Commercial photography.
+Events Photography including Music festivals/performance, Prom nights, Sport’s photography, Parties and Commercial photography.

 Events Photography and how it fits into Wedding Photography.

-Above you can see some samples of event coverage from music festivals to art installations.
+The way I work, every wedding is like my first, Above you can see some samples of event coverage from music festivals to art installations.

-When I shoot event I often bring great photographers along who are not doing it full time but want to learn more and this works very well indeed, and there is no risk that anyone will suffer if the shots they take are not quite up to scratch, thats why I get worried about brides and grooms who have their friend shoot their wedding because they have a nice camera, there is so much more to it than that, yes you have to start somewhere but the best way is to team up with a full time photographer and learn.
+When I shoot event’s I often bring great photographers along who are not doing it full time but want to learn more and this works very well indeed, and there is no risk that anyone will suffer if the shots they take are not quite up to scratch, that’s why I get worried about brides and grooms who have their friend shoot their wedding because they have a nice camera, there is so much more to it than that, yes you have to start somewhere but the best way is to team up with a full time photographer and learn.

 #Kasimira party shot by sevenoaks-photography.co.uk – Spherical Image – RICOH THETA